The baby sleep conversation

 It’s still a topic I get asked about constantly though, emails and messages asking about Elle’s sleep routine.

-Before Elle went through her first growth spurt she was waking every 2-3 hours a night feeding and it was when other mums said their babies at same age were only waking once a night that I began to question – is my baby getting enough sleep?
-What am I doing wrong?
+Before Elle went through her first growth spurt she was waking throughout the night for milk and it was when other mums said their babies at the same age were only waking once a night that I began to question.

-I read three different sleep routine books, googled and spoke to others.
-I then began implementing a strict routine following times for 5 days.
+I read different recommended infant sleep schedule books, googled and spoke to others.
+I then began implementing a strict routine.
 Some aspects of the routine I didn’t follow but following the time cues was very exhausting.
 For the days that followed on our new ‘recommended’ routine I felt extremely restricted to what we could do and where we could go.
 I just had this baby and life had changed so much already but I didn’t picture I’d have to/ should change everything about my day.

 All the books could never say they knew my baby.
 They didn’t know my baby was born small and wanted to grow rapidly.
 They didn’t know my baby was a persistent pooper (aka every feed or otherwise thirty one thousand times a day).
 They didn’t know that my baby was going through a growth spurt.
-They didn’t know that we had an event on we needed to attend or that I didn’t want to spend all day at home now or like ever.
+They didn’t know that we had an event on that we needed to attend or that I didn’t want to spend all day at home now or like ever.
 I’m a busy person and I enjoy my life that way.

 The more I realised what the books didn’t know was the moment I realised I knew my baby better than anyone.

 I then decided to change my way and go with the flow.
 I am a relaxed person and I want that to translate into my parenting and into the child I raise.
 I think routine is healthy but it doesn’t always need to be adhered to for us by strict times.
 A baby should know routine but should also be able to adapt through change and that’s the parenting style we are trying to take on.

-It may mean we have some more suffering days but we don’t remember these days we remember everything we enjoyed about it and I want to our children to be there enjoying everything with us.
+It may mean we have some harder days but we don’t remember them we remember everything we enjoyed about this time in our life and I want to our children to be there enjoying everything with us.

-I calculated the amount of hours the books recommended your baby sleeps for during the day and work best to ensure Elle gets around that total of daily sleep to avoid overtiredness.
-Which FYI overtiredness is just standard in a newborn.
-Your learning them, they are learning the world.
+I calculated the amount of hours the books recommended your baby sleeps for during the day and work best to ensure Elle gets around that total of daily sleep to avoid the over tiredness.
+Which FYI over tiredness is just standard in a newborn.

 This can be one of the hardest things to avoid sometimes but once you get to know your baby and her cues mastering it gets easier but we won’t be able to avoid it every time because sometimes we have shit to do and sometimes the cues are missed!
 It’s okay!
 One minute you think you know them and then suddenly their preferences change.
 It’s normal.

-Ironically I’m finishing this post at 4.30am after recognising Elle is going through a growth spurt!
-Probably number 601 (just kidding) but they happen.
+Ironically I’m finishing this post at 4.30am after recognising Elle is going through a growth spurt, nothing you do can improve sleep during those times!
 You can’t force a baby who wants/needs to grow to not feed an extra 81 times a minute when they go through a growth spurt so you kind of just have to take the good with the bad and remember the days your baby wakes and feeds more often are good days, they are growing days!

 There are so many different factors that make each of our babies so different and often it is just genetics.
 Some babies have reflux, colic, want more of your love, less of your love (which I swear is Elle sometimes so that’s why I force all the love upon her haha!), siblings etc. No two are the same!

 I really enjoy this parenting gig!
 It’s amazing how rewarding it is.
 Just this week alone I think I’ve cried more times than I could count with proudness.
 The moment your baby smiles and means it beamingly just lights up your world.
 You truly forget all about that baby sleep conversation.

 Surrender yourself to parenting the way you surrender your body to change in pregnancy.
 The years are short.
 Enjoy it with your little ones.